 The District's cyber school is designed to be a local education option for Erie students currently attending cyber charter schools across the Commonwealth or those considering such options.
-The District's digital coursework also provides district students with opportunities for original credit, credit recovery, remediation, alternative education, and even accelerated AP coursework.
+The District's online platforms provide district students with opportunities for on-time credit and credit recovery.